tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/产品简介/地域和访问域名_intl_en.md

    </tr>
 </table>

+>?The Jakarta region is in beta testing.
+Therefore, some users may not see it in the console.

 ### Global acceleration endpoint

-A global acceleration endpoint is formatted as `<BucketName-APPID>.cos.accelerate.myqcloud.com`.
+A global acceleration endpoint is formatted as `&lt;BucketName-APPID&gt;.cos.accelerate.myqcloud.com`.
 For more information about global acceleration endpoints and the use cases, please see [Overview](https://intl.cloud.tencent.com/document/product/436/33409).

-### Sample
+### Samples

 Assume that you have logged in to COS console as the root account (`APPID` is `1250000000`) and created a bucket named **examplebucket** in the **Guangzhou** region, the default endpoint of the bucket will be: